 This Salted Caramel Cheesecake has a buttery biscuit base, is infused with salted caramel in it's creamy no bake filling, and then a rich luxurious salted caramel sauce is drizzled all over it.
-It's easy to make, there's no baking involved, and the decoration is simply a gorgeous golden sauce.
+It's easy to make, there's no baking involved, and the decoration is simply a gorgeous golden salted caramel sauce.

 Why is salted caramel so popular?